 GT-R World Cup: David’s Alpha R35 GT-R “Wally”

 When the sun peaked over the horizon the morning of eliminations day the AMS techs were buttoning up the car.
 Dave was back in the game.
-He was still eyeing that 6 second pass and the entire team was going to do everything they could to make it happen.
-In the first race of eliminations David ran a 7.122 @ 205 earning him a win and a second round bye.
+He was still eyeing that 6-second pass and the entire team was going to do everything they could to make it happen.
+In the first race of eliminations, David ran a 7.122 @ 205 earning him a win and a second-round bye.
 In the third round “Wally’s” electrical gremlins returned and David was eliminated from the competition as his traction control malfunctioned.
-It was extremely unfortunate on a couple different levels.
-David would not repeat as Pro Street class champion, and would not get his six second pass.
+It was extremely unfortunate on a couple of different levels.
+David would not repeat as Pro Street class champion, and would not get his six-second pass.